 - The maximum grant amount is $3,000.

 - Program results are now available on our website under Grant Results.

-- ad hoc groups/collectives composed of a majority of Ontario residents
+- ad hoc groups and collectives composed of a majority of Ontario residents

 Read the Guide to OAC Project Programs for more eligibility information.